-Brinie Osbie Bethune, 78, passed away Friday June 19, 2009, following a long battle with pulmonary fibrosis.
-He was a veteran of the Korean War, retired from the United States Naval Reserves and Tri State Carpenters, a member of Carpenters Local No. 74 and Navy Seabee Veterans of America.
+Brinie Osbie Bethune, age 78, passed away Friday, June 19, 2009, following a long battle with pulmonary fibrosis.
+He was a veteran of the Korean War, retired from the United States Naval Reserves and Tri-State Carpenters, a member of Carpenters Local No. 74 and Navy Seabee Veterans of America.
 Known for his patriotic spirit and community involvement, Osbie will be missed by many.
 For most of his life, he was involved with several military organizations.
-He served as commander in the Sons of Confederate Veterans and was instrumental in the creation of the Veterans Memorial Park in Trenton.
+He served as Commander in the Sons of Confederate Veterans and was instrumental in the creation of the Veterans Memorial Park in Trenton.
 As commander of the American Legion Post 106 for several years, he was responsible for the construction of the Activity Building, which is used extensively by members and community alike.

 Our camp is devastated at the loss of our Brother, and camp Commander, Doug (Wedge) Morrison.
 While traveling home from Biloxi, MS on his last leg of the Mechanized Cavalry 11th Annual held in Texas, he was struck and killed by a truck while entering a local Harley Davidson Dealer in Montgomery, Alabama.
 Our thoughts and prayers go out to his wife and family.
 He will be greatly missed by everyone who knew him.